 Biography

-Growing up on the Canadian prairies, this singer/songwriter had just one ambition; “I’ve always wanted to be a musician and to be on stage.
-Ever since I went to my first concert – I knew that’s what I wanted to do!”
-When she eventually began writing music, it was as an emotional response to the loss of a family member.
-Realizing that it might be time to pursue her dream, she took a giant leap into the music industry and turned to Winnipeg producer Olaf Pyttlik to begin work on a recording that would become her first CD, ‘The Expectation of Home’.
+As a girl growing up on the cold Canadian prairies, this singer/songwriter had just one ambition; “I’ve always wanted to be a musician and to be on stage.
+Ever since I went to my first concert – I knew that’s what I wanted to do!
+I remember being enthralled with watching Neil Finn perform and I’ve held on to that ever since.”

-Since her first independent recording, Monica has shared the stage with artists such as Jane Siberry, Ron Sexsmith and Kathleen Edwards, and has played at SXSW, Canadian Music Week and clubs across the country.
-She has also been featured nationally in magazines like Billboard & Maclean’s and been played on radio stations across North America, including the CBC, XM satellite radio and on the National Public Radio show “All Things Considered”.
+Since her first independent recording, Monica has shared the stage with performers such as Jane Siberry, Gordon Lightfoot and the Cowboy Junkies.
+She has also been featured nationally in magazines like Billboard and Maclean’s and has been played on radio stations across North America, including the CBC and NPR.

 Moving from dynamic, full-bodied pop songs to simple piano/voice numbers, Monica’s recordings seek to blend acoustic elements with an electronic edge, while maintaining those qualities that draw people to her music – a beautiful voice and the ability to communicate on an emotional level with her audience through her songs.
 Lyrically, Monica writes honest explorations of comfort and hope, while trying to convey the difficulty in always believing that these things can be found.